-If we are just comparing the main chemical structures of synthetic and natural vitamins, the differences would not be that significant unless the synthetic versions are cheaply made.
+If we are only comparing the main chemical structures of synthetic and natural vitamins, the differences would not be that significant.
 If we compare all the chemical structures of synthetic and natural vitamins, the differences would be significant.
 In this case, natural vitamins would win because they contain more synergistic components.
-The best way to tell if a vitamin is synthetic or natural is to read the label on the back of the container or package.
+The most convenient way to tell if a vitamin is synthetic or natural is to read the label on the back of the container or package.
 Below are some tips about reading supplement labels and how to tell the difference between synthetic and natural vitamins.

 What is %DV